ai-systems-today/blowfish/exampleSite/content/docs/partials/index.it.md

 └─ site.webmanifest
 ```

-Alternatively, you can also completely override the default favicon behaviour and provide your own favicon HTML tags and assets.
-Simply provide a `layouts/partials/favicons.html` file in your project and this will be injected into the site `<head>` in place of the default assets.
+Alternatively, you can also completely override the default favicon behaviour and provide your own  HTML tags and assets.
+Simply provide a `layouts/partials/s.html` file in your project and this will be injected into the site `<head>` in place of the default assets.

 ## Icon